The Fast Lane1 of 12

 Barry wasn’t the first Flash – at least not historically; in current continuity, he’s not predated by Jay Garrick – but he was the hero who set the bar among all of DC’s pantheon, even going beyond Superman’s heroism by sacrificing himself to save all of reality in Crisis On Infinite Earths.

 Barry was even responsible for saving reality again, by creating the timeline that became DC’s "New 52," where Barry is once again the fastest man alive.
-Barry also headlines his own TV show on CW, which is heading into its fourth season.
+Barry also headlines his own TV show on CW, which will soon anchor a television version of the fateful Crisis on Infinite Earths.

 1 of 12